harsh290198/hello_world/README.md

 # hello_world
-My first git project :p
+My first git project.
+It shows how to write a hello world program in C++ .